DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_IV.md

    * "ccware", "Creamware", "Creamware, bowl"
    * "White ware", "Whiteware", "Whiteware, annular", "Whiteware, mocha"

 * New Variables/Fields?
+Yes, please!

-## Exercise 4: Add new variable.
+## Exercise 4: Add new variables

 You can add new varibales in several different ways.
 I am going to show you two ways.
 * One creates new empty varibales.